 One of the first questions you might have while planning your trip is how much traveling in Turkey will cost.
 Of course, how much you spend will vary greatly based upon the type of traveler you are and how luxurious of an experience you want to have.
 Staying at 5-star hotels, dining at top restaurants, getting around by plane, rental car and the occasional hot-air balloon flight or private yacht cruise will be considerably more costly than staying in hostels and taking charter buses.
 Rest assured, Turkey has plenty of options for every budget.

-In general, travel costs in Turkey are highest in Istanbul in April–May and September–October; and at Turkish beach resorts in July and August; lowest in the small towns of eastern Turkey, and off-season (November through March).
+In general, travel costs in Turkey are highest in Istanbul in April–May and September–October; and at Turkish beach resorts in July and August; lowest in the small towns of Eastern Turkey, and off-season (November through March).

 Find more information on when to visit Turkey in the Turkish Almanac